 Dr. Roxanne Greitz Miller

-Associate Professor, Assistant Dean, Undergraduate & Dual Degree Programs in Education; Donna Ford Attallah Endowed Professor in Teacher Education
+Interim Director, Institute for Excellence in Teaching and Learning; Assistant Dean, Undergraduate & Dual Degree Programs in Education; Donna Ford Attallah Endowed Professor in Teacher Education

 - Office Location:

 Florida International University, Doctor of Education in Curriculum and Instruction

 - Video Profile

 Roxanne Greitz Miller is Assistant Dean of Undergraduate and Dual Degree Programs in Education for the College of Educational Studies, where she directs Chapman's highly successful Integrated Educational Studies undergraduate major and its five affiliated minor programs.
 Prior to serving in this role, Dr. Miller was Program Coordinator for Chapman's Secondary Teacher Education Credential Program and Master of Arts in Teaching Secondary Emphasis Program.
 She is also the immediate past President of the Chapman University Faculty Senate.